This post may contain affiliate links.

-Smashed Cucumber Salad—a classic salad loved across much of Asian.
+If you’re looking for a new way to enjoy that English cucumber hanging out in your produce drawer, this Smashed Cucumber Salad is it.
 Featuring craggy chunks of crisp cucumber and a savory toasted sesame dressing, this salad is flavorful, refreshing and so simple to throw together.

-Smashed Cucumber Salad is popular across Asian, and each region does it a bit differently.
-My version is most closely aligned with the Chinese method, featuring ginger, garlic, scallions, and even some fresh cilantro.
+Smashed Cucumber Salad is popular across much of Asia, and each region does it a bit differently.
+My version is closely aligned with the Chinese method, featuring ginger, garlic, scallions, and even some fresh cilantro.

 cucumbers, ginger, oil, honey, garlic, red pepper flakes, green onions, and cilantro set on a table